saulgray/NanoWallet/README.md

 <pre>npm install</pre>

-3) Build:
+3) Build Nanowallet, files will be found in '/build' folder.

 <pre>gulp</pre>

 ##### OR #####

-4) Build with browserSync:
+4) Build with browserSync

 <pre>gulp build-dev</pre>